Knowledge base

 - Choose the method for creating your different WordPress sites (on subdomains)…

-- Add the instructions displayed on the screen to the
+- Add the instructions that appear on the screen to the

-wp-config.phpand.htaccesson the server. - After reconnecting to your WordPress, you will get a new menu "My Sites" where you can add and manage your different sites on the same network:
+wp-config.phpand.htaccesson the server. - After reconnecting to your WordPress, you will get a new "My Sites" menu in which you can add and manage your different sites from the same network:

-- In the Manager, add an alias to your site in the form
+- On the Manager, add an alias to your site in the form

 *.your-domain-here (the asterisk allows you to create a wildcard alias) with DNS update so that the correctCNAMEis automatically added to the zone: